 The moving averages lengths are defined by the user.
-In the chart below of the E-mini Russel 2000 futures contract, the 9-day and 18-day moving averages are used:
+The chart below shows the E-mini Russel 2000 futures contract with the 9-day and 18-day moving averages:

 When the 9-day moving average crossed over the 18-day moving average, the Price Oscillator crossed over the zero line.

 When a short-term moving average crosses over a long-term moving average, a bullish crossover occurs.
 A trader might consider bullish crossovers to be a good time to buy.

 Likewise, when the 9-day moving average crossed below the 18-day moving average, the Price Oscillator crossed below the zero line.
 When a short-term moving average crosses below a long-term moving average, a bearish crossover occurs.